Create a Website Account - Manage notification subscriptions, save form progress and more.

 It is hard to tell a Harmful Algal Bloom from other non-harmful algae blooms.
-Therefore the Cayuga County Health Department recommends that you avoid wading, swimming, boating, and fishing in waterbodies that are discolored or has scum or floating mats present.
+Therefore, the Cayuga County Health Department recommends that you avoid wading, swimming, boating, and fishing in bodies of water that are discolored or have scum or floating mats present.

 The New York State Department of Environmental Conservation (NYSDEC) maintains a website of bodies of water that have had Harmful Algal Blooms.
 The link to this website is: http://www.dec.ny.gov/chemical/83310.html

-Please note: not all blooms are reported to the NYSDEC.
-If a waterbody is not listed, it does not mean that it currently does not have a bloom or did not have a bloom in the past.
-It is best to avoid swimming, boating, fishing or other recreation if the water body you are interested in has discolored water or has scum or floating mats present.
+***Please note: not all blooms are reported to the NYSDEC.
+If a body of water is not listed, it does not mean that it currently does not have a bloom or did not have a bloom in the past.
+It is best to avoid swimming, boating, fishing or other recreating if the body of water you are interested in has discolored water or has scum or floating mats present.

 Scientists do not fully understand the exact causes of Harmful Algal Blooms.
 They are likely triggered by a combination of water and environmental conditions that allow Harmful Algal Blooms to outcompete other algae.
 This occurs most often in waters that are high in nutrients (phosphorus and/or nitrogen) and during periods of sunny days, calm water conditions, and warmer temperatures.
 Harmful Algal Blooms may be short-lived—appearing and disappearing in hours—or long-lived—persisting for several weeks—depending on the weather and the characteristics of the lake.

 Harmful Algal Blooms tend to occur during sunny days and warmer water temperatures.
-The prevalence of these weather conditions may be related to climate change.
+The prevalence of these weather conditions may be related to climate change and global warming effects.
 Harmful Algal Blooms occur in waters that are high in nutrients (phosphorus and/or nitrogen).
 Nutrients come from many sources including agriculture, failing septic systems, and storm water runoff.
-To reduce the occurrence of Harmful Algal Blooms it is important to reduce all sources of nutrients seeping into a body of water.
+To reduce the occurrence of Harmful Algal Blooms, it is important to reduce all sources of nutrients seeping into a body of water.

-The City of Auburn, the Town of Owasco, and Wells College have installed treatment at their water treatment plants to remove toxins from the drinking water before it leaves the plant.
+The City of Auburn, the Town of Owasco, and Wells College have installed treatment processes at their water treatment plants to remove toxins from the drinking water before it leaves the plant.